Yahoo: Expansion

+Missed acquisitions of Google

+Yahoo had two critical opportunities to acquire Google that it did not pursue.
+In 1998, Google's founders Larry Page and Sergey Brin approached Yahoo to sell their nascent search engine for $1 million, but Yahoo declined the offer.

+A more significant opportunity arose in 2002, when Yahoo's then-CEO, Terry Semel, entered into negotiations to purchase Google.
+Google was reportedly seeking a price of $5 billion.
+After weeks of negotiation, Yahoo's final offer was $3 billion, a figure that Google's leadership rejected, leading them to terminate the deal.
+The failure to acquire Google in this second instance is widely considered one of the largest strategic errors in corporate history.

 Yahoo began using Google for search in June 2000.
 Over the next four years, it developed its own search technologies, which it began using in 2004 partly using technology from its $280 million acquisition of Inktomi in 2002.
+In 2003, Yahoo acquired Overture Services, Inc. (formerly GoTo.com) for $1.63 billion.
+The deal was a strategic move to bolster its search advertising revenue in the face of growing competition from Google, as Overture was a pioneer in pay-per-click advertising.
 In response to Google's Gmail, Yahoo began to offer unlimited email storage in 2007.
 In 2008, the company laid off hundreds of people as it struggled from competition.

 In February 2008, Microsoft made an unsolicited bid to acquire Yahoo for $44.6 billion.
 Yahoo rejected the bid, claiming that it "substantially undervalues" the company and was not in the interest of its shareholders.
 Although Microsoft increased its bid to $47 billion, Yahoo insisted on another 10%+ increase to the offer and Microsoft cancelled the offer in May 2008.

-Carol Bartz, who had no previous experience in Internet advertising, replaced Yang as CEO in January 2009.
-In September 2011, after failing to meet targets, she was fired by chairman Roy J. Bostock; CFO Tim Morse was named as Interim CEO of the company.

-In April 2012, after the appointment of Scott Thompson as CEO, several key executives resigned, including chief product officer Blake Irving.
-On April 4, 2012, Yahoo announced 2,000 layoffs, or about 14% of its 14,100 workers by the end of year, expected to save around $375 million annually.
-In an email sent to employees in April 2012, Thompson reiterated his view that customers should come first at Yahoo.
-He also completely reorganized the company.

-On May 13, 2012, Thompson was fired and was replaced on an interim basis by Ross Levinsohn, recently appointed head of Yahoo's new Media group.
-Several associates of Third Point Management, including Daniel S. Loeb were nominated to the board of directors.
-Thompson's total compensation for his 130-day tenure with Yahoo was at least $7.3 million.

-On July 15, 2012, Marissa Mayer was appointed president and CEO of Yahoo, effective July 17, 2012.

-In June 2013, Yahoo acquired blogging site Tumblr for $1.1 billion in cash, with Tumblr's CEO and founder David Karp continuing to run the site.
-In July 2013, Yahoo announced plans to open an office in San Francisco.

-On August 2, 2013, Yahoo acquired Rockmelt; its staff was retained, but all of its existing products were terminated.

-Data collated by comScore during July 2013 revealed that, during the month, more people in the U.S. visited Yahoo websites than Google; the first time that Yahoo outperformed Google since 2011.
-The data did not count mobile usage, nor Tumblr.

-Mayer also hired Katie Couric to be the anchor of a new online news operation and started an online food magazine.
-However, by January 2014, doubts about Mayer's progress emerged when Mayer fired her own first major hire, Henrique de Castro.

 On December 12, 2014, Yahoo acquired video advertising provider BrightRoll for $583 million.

 On November 21, 2014, Yahoo acquired Cooliris.